 If you’re an adult child and foresee a future financial problem for one or more of your parents, you may need to take some action.
 For example, if your father earns a modest income and doesn’t have a life insurance policy, you may want to purchase one for him and make your mother the beneficiary, just in case he dies before she does.
 Or, if your parents rely heavily on your mother’s retirement benefits, you may need to purchase a policy for her to ensure your father can continue to live independently if she dies first.

 You may also consider purchasing a life insurance policy for one or both of your parents that names you as a beneficiary.
 For instance, if you foresee a time when you will need to quit your job to care for one of your parents, you could end up facing your own financial burden.
 By purchasing a policy that pays the death benefit to you, you can recover some of your lost income or assets after the parent dies.
 To determine the face value of the life insurance policy, calculate how much money you will need to spend on your parents based on an estimated life expectancy.
-For instance, if you contribute $1,000 per month to a parent’s care, and expect to do so for another 10 years, you may need a life insurance policy with a $120,000 death benefit.
+For instance, if you contribute $1,000 per month to your father’s care, and expect him to live another 10 years, you will need a life insurance policy with a $120,000 death benefit.